gammy/macbook8-1_archlinux/README.md

 Where we Are
 ------------
 It works pretty well!
-Some things will need some minor tweaking, but it's perfectly usable! :)
+Fact is, almost everything works straight out of the box without configuration.
+The wireless controller needs an experimental/proprietary driver (which we can install and use), and the mousepad has a lot of options to consider.
+The same goes with the keyboard.
+Some things will need tweaking, but that's what you get with all of this freedom :}

 Gotchas
 -------